benevolent-games/tact/README.md

       //   ["Space", 0]
       // ]
     ```
-- dispose when you're done with it
+- some controllers have disposers to call when you're done with them
     ```ts
     keyboard.dispose()
     ```